One of Ireland’s earliest Covid cases still suffering symptoms one year on

 Ms Moore is an activist who has worked on numerous campaigns, including for the pro-Choice movement and Direct Provision.
 She is a manager to the author Erin Darcy and stay-at-home mother to her daughter Aibhlin, five, and son Diarmuid, three.

-“Unfortunately I’ve had to give pretty much all of that up now,” she told the PA news agency.
+“Unfortunately I’ve had to give pretty much all of that up now,” she said.

 Everything changed when she got her positive Covid diagnosis last year.